robert-rjm/Coding-Group1142/README.md

 ## Getting Started
 The entire code/ program can be executed using the following function which encompasses all other functions.
-It will enable the user to select a character, choose a desired attribtue, and test the odds in competing within a tournament.
+It will enable the user to select a character, choose a desired attribute, and test the odds in competing within a tournament.
   ```python
   tournament_duel()
   ```